aaron-grau/curic/javascript/projects/mail/README.md

     * A `<span>` with class `body` with content `message.body`
   * Return the `<li> DOM Node

+* Test that clicking on the inbox link displays all your messages

 ## Phase III: Sent Component

 ### `Sent.js`